Eratosthenes: Life

 The beginning of Eratosthenes' career in Alexandria was focused on mathematics.
-He was closely affiliated with Archimedes, who sent him material for comment and praised him enthusiastically for his contributions; his Method of Mechanical Theorems was written as a letter to Eratosthenes.
-Eratosthenes subsequently wrote compositions on geography, philosophy, rhetoric, literary criticism, grammar, poetry and astronomy, though some suggest that his astronomical contributions were hardly notable.
-It was also said that his poetry strangely contained the very didactic elements which he condemned.
+He was closely affiliated with Archimedes, who sent him material for comment and praised him enthusiastically for his contributions; his Method of Mechanical Theorems was written as a letter to Eratosthenes, and he sent Eratosthenes the famous Cattle Problem to be presented to the mathematicians of Alexandria.
+Eratosthenes subsequently wrote compositions on geography, philosophy, rhetoric, literary criticism, grammar, poetry and star lore.
+D. R. Dicks suggests that his astronomical contributions were hardly notable, (Note: It appears that, outside of the geographical context, Eratosthenes did not contribute any original work in the field of astronomy.
+His name was not associated with any astronomical observations, nor was he cited as an authority in Ptolemy's works on astronomical calendars and parapegmata.
+Additionally, doubt has been cast on the attribution of the measurement of the sun to him by Eusebius and Macrobius, and the one astronomical title associated with his name, Catasterismi, is considered to be incorrectly attributed, and the lost work upon which it was possibly based can hardly be considered astronomical.) and it was said that his poetry strangely contained the very didactic elements which he condemned.

 Toward the end of his days, he served as an advisor and companion to Arsinoe, sister and wife of Ptolemy IV.
 According to the Suda, as he aged his eyesight began to fail.
 Losing the ability to read and to observe nature plagued and depressed him, leading him to voluntarily starve himself to death.
-He died at the age of 80 in Alexandria around the year 196 BCE.
-Roller notes that Dionysios of Kyzikos recorded the genuine epitaph of Eratosthenes bemoaning the fact that he was buried in a foreign land, with reference to the "shore of Proteus", a Homeric allusion to the land of Egypt:
+He died at the age of 80 in Alexandria around 196 BCE.
+Roller notes that Dionysios of Kyzikos recorded the genuine epitaph of Eratosthenes, bemoaning the fact that he was buried in a foreign land, with "the shore of Proteus" being a Homeric allusion to the land of Egypt:

 A softening old age with no darkening through disease quenched you and put you to deserved sleep pondering great things, Eratosthenes.
-Mother Kyrene did not receive you into the paternal tombs, son of Aglaos, but you are buried as a friend in a foreign land, here on the edge of the shore of Proteus.The Suda records four students of Eratosthenes: Aristophanes of Byzantium, his successor as Librarian of Alexandria, the geographer Mnaseus of Patara in Lycia, the historian Menander, probably of Ephesos, and Aristis, who was otherwise unknown.
+Mother Kyrene did not receive you into the paternal tombs, son of Aglaos, but you are buried as a friend in a foreign land, here on the edge of the shore of Proteus.

+The Suda records four students of Eratosthenes: Aristophanes of Byzantium, his successor as Librarian of Alexandria, the geographer Mnaseus of Patara in Lycia, the historian Menander, probably of Ephesos, and Aristis, who was otherwise unknown.